aizukanne/chess-online/lambda/DEPLOYMENT.md

 ## Logging Configuration

-The Lambda function logs all Gemini API requests and responses to a file in the specified `LOG_DIR`.
-By default, this is set to `/tmp/chess-online-logs/gemini-api.log`.
+The Lambda function now logs all Gemini API requests and responses directly to CloudWatch Logs using `console.log` statements.

 To view the logs:

-1. Use CloudWatch Logs to view the Lambda function logs
+1. Go to the AWS CloudWatch console
-2. The Gemini API requests and responses will be logged to the file specified in the `LOG_DIR` environment variable
+2. Navigate to Log Groups
+3. Find the log group for your Lambda function (usually /aws/lambda/your-function-name)
+4. View the log streams for detailed execution logs

+The logs include:
+- Lambda invocation details
+- CORS checks and origin validation
+- Request details (truncated to avoid excessive log size)
+- Response status and data (truncated)
+- Any errors that occur

+You can enable more detailed logging by setting the `DEBUG` environment variable to `true`.

 ## Troubleshooting